kdotcui/ezscheduler/README.md

 # EZ Scheduler

-An agentic browser extension that uses gpt-5 to convert natural language into calendar events.
+A (soon to be agentic) browser extension that uses gpt-5 to convert natural language into calendar events.
 Simply describe your event in plain English, and let AI handle the scheduling details.

 ## 🎬 Demo